michalroots/michalroots.github.io/_pages/books.md

 ---
 ## Help Me Find The Words.

 Describing what I do is not easy.
 Help me find the right vocabulary to bring my facilitation wizardry to super-aligned projects.
-Your feedback on this offer would be the most beautiful Gift ✨
+Perhaps you have a testimonial for me?
+Your help on this offer would be the most beautiful Gift ✨